lrleon/Aleph-w/README.md

 interesting types.

-Several types of hash tables are implemented: separated chaining, open adressing with linear probing and double function hash; this last one has a garbage colector mechanism that allows to free deleted entries.
+Several types of hash tables are implemented: separated chaining, open addressing with linear probing and double function hash; this last one has a garbage collector mechanism that allows to free deleted entries.
 Dynamic linear hash tables are implemented too.

 The main algorithms on graphs are implemented in an easy way and with